tihsu99/analysis_tool/README.md

 04 500
 ```

-You should tune the name of histogram you want to rebin to be consistent with the histograms names in input file.
+You should tune the name of histogram you want to "get" and "rebin", instead of "naming",to be consistent with the histograms names in input file.

 For this case, tzq -> tZq for year2016postapv while in processing ReBin.py.